 Holiday Hiring Solutions

 Once the recruiter has selected qualified candidates who are ready for interviews, the next challenge is aligning the hiring team and candidates’ busy holiday schedules without compromising the hiring experience.
-Here are a few solutions to this problem:
+Here are 3 tips for recruiting during the holidays::